Mohamed-Abotalb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Fourth C file is 3-puts.c, it prints a string, followed by a new line, to stdout.

 - Fifth C file is 4-print_rev.c, it prints a string, in reverse, followed by a new line.

+- Sixth C file is 5-rev_string.c, it reverses a string.